 Normally we take our tootsies for granted.
 We count on them to carry us around, and we keep them covered and out of sight.
 But with warm weather here, it’s time to kick off the shoes and go barefoot on the beach.
 If you’re headed for the swimming pool or the backyard barbecue, flip-flops or sandals are more appropriate than sweaty sneakers.

 But lots of us are embarrassed to bare our toes in public.
 The problem is fungus.
 Such organisms love warm, dark places.
 Mildew grows on damp shower curtains.
 Mushrooms thrive on the underside of rotting logs.
 Shoes provide a perfect environment for the fungus that causes athlete’s foot or thick brown misshapen toenails.

 In most cases, toenail fungus is just a cosmetic issue.
 There’s no denying it: fungus-infected toenails aren’t pretty.
 One reader complained, “I’m a distance runner and have toenails that are fit to be seen only on Halloween.”

 Toenails grow slowly.
-Even powerful prescription pills like itraconazole (Sporanox) or terbinafine (Lamisil) may take months to show benefit, and it can take up to a year for a toenail to grow out completely fungus-free.
-Oral medicine can also have some pretty unpleasant side effects.
+Even powerful prescription pills like Sporanox or Lamisil may take months to show benefit, and it can take up to a year for a toenail to grow out completely fungus-free.

 Another problem many people suffer this time of year is foot odor.
 One mother complained about her daughter’s smelly feet: “She’s seven years old and has hot, sweaty feet which smell really bad!
 Perhaps the odor is worse now because it’s summer and she’s wearing tennis shoes all day.
 It’s almost enough to kill you when she takes her shoes off in the car!”